corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-int-test.md

 ## Create integration tests for the `CreateBoardingTicket` flow and the `RedeemBoardingTicketWithVoucher` flow

 Now that you've written the integration test for `CreateAndIssueMarsVoucher`, try writing the tests for the two other flows in your CorDapp: `CreateBoardingTicket` and `RedeemBoardingTicketWithVoucher`.
-Check your work against the [CorDapp solution](XXX).
+Check your work against the [Cora5 Mission Mars solution](https://github.com/corda/Corda5-missionmars).